 A rule of thumb is that the water should be half an inch below the flush valve.

 If you notice that the tank isn’t filling up to the waterline, the float may be stuck, or there could be an issue with the overflow tube.

 Over time the float can get stuck at a lower level than it should.
 This means the water in the tank cannot rise to the full level.
 When the tank doesn’t have enough water, you have a weaker flushing toilet.
 Move the water tank float assembly unit to make sure it is moving smoothly.

 Inspect the chain and flush valve in the toilet tank

 Inspect the chain in the water tank.
-If his chain is too long, it can get caught underneath the valve, leaving it open, and water continuously runs through.
-Which means a weak flushing toilet.
+If his chain is too long, it can get caught underneath the fill valve, leaving it open, and water continuously runs through.
+This means not enough water pressure and a weaker flushing toilet.